(28-pack subscription only)

 Totally opposite from decades of advice to avoid the foods responsible for food allergies, research now says early and regular dietary exposure to a food–specifically the ones often associated with allergies, like peanut–can help reduce the risk of a child developing an allergy by 86%.1

-SpoonfulOne was invented by globally recognized pediatric allergist Dr. Kari Nadeau and is a line of products that safely trains your baby’s tummy build tolerance to the foods associated with over 90% of food allergies.
+SpoonfulOne was invented by globally recognized pediatric allergist Dr. Kari Nadeau and is a line of products that safely trains your baby’s tummy to build tolerance to the foods associated with over 90% of food allergies.

 Did you know, more than any other generation, children born today have an increased risk of developing a food allergy?